 And it really ought to surprise no one that supporting the Ministry is the path that he took.

 What makes a lot more sense is that Percy was offered that promotion to get him into the Minister’s own office, for the purpose of reporting on Harry, who was widely known in the Ministry to be closely associated with the Weasley family.
-It would hardly be impossible for the Ministry to have set a watch upon Arthur right there in the Ministry offices, they didn’t need Percy for that.
+It would hardly be difficult for the Ministry to have set a watch upon Arthur right there in the Ministry offices, if they cared two pins about Arthur’s doings.
+They didn’t need Percy for that.
 But Percy could have been trusted to report what outrageous stories Potter might be spreading in the Weasley household.
 Percy’s promotion was offered him at the end of June, or the beginning of July.
 Harry had spent a part of each summer with the Weasleys for the previous 3 years.
-Percy’s moving out of the family home immediately after accepting the promotion immediately derailed this “cunning plan” if that is what Fudge’s office had in mind.
+Percy’s moving out of the family home immediately after accepting the promotion immediately derailed this “cunning plan” if that is what Fudge’s office had in mind by promoting him.

-It wasn’t for another 3–4 weeks that Umbridge got her bright idea to settle the whole problem once and for all by sending out a couple of Dementors.
+It wasn’t until another 3–4 weeks later that Umbridge got her bright idea to settle the whole problem once and for all by sending out a couple of Dementors.

 Percy was easily and understandably misled, once.
 But unless he has deliberately blinded himself, which is certainly not beyond his capabilities, he cannot be unaware that the last thing that a truly well-intentioned Ministry would do after the Crouch debacle would be to give him another promotion — to the Minister’s own staff at that.
 To all appearances, Percy deliberately sold out.